lebrungabriel/gymglish/README.md

 The project structure follows the standard structure for React Native applications:

-├── assets
-│ ├── fonts
-│ ├── images
-├── components
-├── reducers
-├── screens
-├── types
-└── App.tsx

-assets: Contains fonts and images used in the app.
+- assets: Contains fonts and images used in the app.
-components: Contains reusable components used throughout the app.
+- components: Contains reusable components used throughout the app.
-reducers: Contains Redux reducers for managing app state.
+- reducers: Contains Redux reducers for managing app state.
-screens: Contains screen components for different app screens.
+- screens: Contains screen components for different app screens.
-types: Contains type definitions used in the app.
+- types: Contains type definitions used in the app.
-App.tsx: Entry point of the app.
+- App.tsx: Entry point of the app.

 ## Technologies Used

-ReactNative
+- ReactNative
-Expo
+- Expo
-Redux
+- Redux
-ReactNavigation
+- ReactNavigation

 ## License